django/asgiref/specs/www.rst

   string, with percent-encoded sequences and UTF-8 byte sequences decoded into characters.

+* ``raw_path`` (*byte string*) -- The original HTTP path component unmodified from the bytes that were received by the web server.
+Optional; defaults to ``None``.
+This field is optional because some web server implementations may not be able to support it: they should signal their lack of support by using the ``None`` default value.

 * ``query_string`` (*byte string*) -- URL portion after the ``?``,
   percent-encoded.